 The shoe girth refers to the amount of space between the end of the toe and the end of the shoe.
 It varies depending on how wide the shoe is made and how tall the wearer is.

 Girth measures the width of your shoe.
-The width determines the amount of support the shoe provides, so having the right perimeter is important.
-It can help you decide if a certain style is best for you or if you need a wide or narrow shoe for stability.
+The width determines the amount of support the shoe provides, so having the right fit is important.
+This can help you decide if a certain style suits you or if you need a wide or narrow shoe for stability.

 Heel Counter

 A heel counter is the rubber or plastic piece of a shoe that keeps the heel from sliding out while walking.
-Most of them have different shapes and sizes but typically have a curved shape with a raised area on the front for extra support.
-They’re usually made out of rubber or plastic.
-They’re placed on the back of the heel, directly beneath the arch.
+Most heel counters have different shapes and sizes but typically feature a curved design with a raised area in the front for extra support.
+They’re usually made from rubber or plastic and are placed on the back of the heel, directly beneath the arch.

-The heel counter is the thick part that sticks out at the back of the shoe, the area where the shoe meets your foot.
+The heel counter is the thick part that protrudes at the back of the shoe, where it meets your foot.
 The heel counter differs slightly from one brand of shoe to another.
 Some shoes are made of leather and other materials and have a softer heel counter, while others are sturdier and tend to have a harder heel counter.
-Some of these shoe brands have made a habit of making their shoe models have a softer heel counter and then selling a pair of more expensive sneakers with a harder heel counter.
+Some brands habitually produce models with a softer heel counter and then sell a more expensive pair of sneakers with a harder heel counter.

-Shoe heels comes with all shapes and sizes.
+Shoe heels come in all shapes and sizes.
 Some heels are curved; others have flat tops.
-Some heels have little or no counter to hold onto, others have counters that reach the ground, and others have counters that extend beyond the shoe itself.
+Some heels have little or no counter to hold onto, while others have counters that reach the ground, and some have counters that extend beyond the shoe itself.

 Toe Box Height

-The toe box (or footbed) is the shoe section between your toes and the shoe’s upper.
-The toe box height is measured as the distance from the shoe’s top to the toe box’s bottom.
-If you’re buying shoes online, you can check out the dimension of the toe box on the shoe’s size chart.
-If you’re buying shoes in a retail store, ask for help to determine the toe box size.
+The toe box (or footbed) is the section of the shoe located between your toes and the upper part of the shoe.
+The toe box height is measured as the distance from the top of the shoe to the bottom of the toe box.
+If you’re buying shoes online, you can check the dimensions of the toe box on the shoe’s size chart.
+If you’re purchasing shoes in a retail store, ask for assistance in determining the toe box size.

 Vamp or "Topline"

-The vamp is exposed when you see your foot in a shoe.
-The shoe portion goes over the top of your foot, usually covering your toes.
-The upper refers to the part of the shoe that covers the foot’s entire surface.
-It’s made up of the upper and midsole.
-Most shoes have a vamp and an upper, but they may be attached by either a stitch or an overlapping process.
+The vamp is visible when you see your foot in a shoe.
+This part covers the top of your foot, usually extending over your toes.
+The upper refers to the portion of the shoe that encloses the entire surface of the foot.
+It comprises the upper and midsole.
+Most shoes feature a vamp and an upper, which may be attached through either stitching or an overlapping method.

 Heel Tip or "Top-Lift"

-Most people probably don’t realize that there is a “top lift” on all pumps, and it’s called the heel tip.
-It’s the shoe section that runs up the front of the heel.
-If your heels are rubbing when you walk, you can correct it by adjusting the top lift.
+Most people probably don’t realize that there is a “top lift” on all pumps, known as the heel tip.
+This section runs along the front of the heel.
+If your heels are rubbing while you walk, you can alleviate this by adjusting the top lift.

-There are many reasons to include heel tips on pumps: To protect the pump, To help with alignment and comfort, and To make the pump more appealing and easier to wear for the consumer.
-But there’s one reason you should always include heel tips on your pumps: It makes them easier to remove.
-And if it’s hard to get off, there’s a good chance they won’t get back on again.
+There are many reasons to include heel tips on pumps: to protect the pump, to assist with alignment and comfort, and to enhance the pump’s appeal, making it easier for the consumer to wear.
+However, there is one reason you should always incorporate heel tips on your pumps: they facilitate removal.
+If they are difficult to take off, there’s a good chance they won’t be put back on again.

 Insole board